Panda's natural enemies

 So why are pandas so endangered?

-In particular, pandas are threatened by habitat loss and fragmentation, and by people hunting animals and harvesting plants in the forests.
+In particular, pandas are threatened by habitat loss and fragmentation, and by people hunting other animals and harvesting plants in the forests.

 That's the bad news.